SIwano/beginner/README.md

 # beginner
-To learn how to do.
+To learn how to do!